stuartjnelson/shortcuts.guru/README.md

 - [ ] On summary page show results for which questions for right/wrong
 - [ ] Create a page to study - maybe just a big gloassary/index
 - [ ] Add link to wrong answers to study page for that shortcut
+- [ ] Sort DNS for custom domain
+- [ ] Have some kind of OS/Keyboard type selector which gives correct shortcuts